 Search Matters:

 Search Matter app allows user to search for matters from Outlook and Word.
 Whenever a law firm user searches for any matter by providing matter name or matter id, all the relevant clients associated with the search term along with the count of matter will be loaded.
 User will be able to upload document in the matter library by simply dragging and dropping the file on upload file section.
 User will be able to override any document or can upload another version of document (with timestamp getting appended to file name) in matter library if document is already present.
 This document overwrite functionality will be configurable based on the value of a flag.
 User is able to pin/unpin matters as his/her favorites.
-The user is allowed to save its search.
-The saved search name can be edited.
-The user can see the details of the saved search and can also delete the saved search.

-Search Matter app allows user to upload mail/attachment from Outlook to SharePoint library.

 Search Documents:

 Search Document app allows user to search for documents from Outlook and Word.
 User can search for a document by providing document name or document id and can also refine the result by providing metadata values (like clients, author, and modified date) and the relevant documents along with count of total numbers of documents should be loaded.
 User is able to pin/unpin documents as his/her favorites.
-The user is allowed to save the search.
-The saved search name can be edited.
-The user can see the details of the saved search and can also delete the saved search.

 Web Dashboard: